A simple and effective drum kit dynamics exercise.

 - Increase the volume of one limb, while decreasing the volume of another.

-Now try the same exercises with your drum beats, fills, and patterns:
+Now try the same things with your drum beats, fills, and patterns:

 - Cycle through the same volume increases and decreases for each limb.